reevu13/polanji-perf/README.md

 - `PERF_DB_USER`
 - `PERF_DB_PASSWORD`

 The job invokes the same containerized command shown above, ensuring consistent results locally and in CI.
+The generated `artifacts/` folder (including `summary-report.html`) is uploaded as a workflow artifact for easy download from the Actions UI.